 Social Media Package

-Find here our social media package and share the just transition paper.
+Find here our social media package and share the just transition papers.

 Comments and feedback

-Send us your comments and feedback, by writing to or publicly via social media
+Send us your comments and feedback, by writing to firstname.lastname@example.org or publicly via social media